 - Use your wealth, power, and fame to benefit yourself or to serve others?

 If You Want to Be a Winner, Act Like One

-How you handle success says a lot about you.
-Some folks spike the football, rub it in their opponent’s face, and shout from the rooftops about how wonderful they are.
-I guess they’re trying to impress folks or win their admiration.
+How folks handle success says a lot about them.
+Some people spike the football, rub it in their opponent’s face, and shout from the rooftops about how wonderful they are.
+I guess they’re trying to impress others or win their admiration.
 But people don’t view these folks as positive role models, they see them for what they really are.
 And it isn’t pretty.

 There’s a difference between achieving success